 Prior to any debt being recorded as "not to be recovered", the member of staff dealing with the matter must complete an Authorisation Form.
-This form requires written confirmation of the reason(s) for the request not to recover along with confirmation of any information or documentary evidence to support the request.
-The form is then forwarded to the Corporate Recovery Supervisor who reviews the case.
-Where the debt is less than £5,000 or relates to a sequestration the supervisor makes the final determination on whether the overpayment should be recorded as "not to be recovered".
-If the overpayment amount is over £5,000 the supervisor will consult the Corporate Collections Manager for authorisation.
+This form requires written confirmation of the reason(s) for the request not to recover along with confirmation of any information or documentary evidence to support the re/quest.
+The form is then forwarded to the Housing Benefit Overpayment Section Supervisor who reviews the case.
+Where the debt is less than £5,000 or relates to a sequestration the Supervisor makes the final determination on whether the overpayment should be recorded as "not to be recovered".
+If the overpayment amount is over £5,000 the Supervisor will consult their Line Manager for authorisation.